 Drugs Past Their Expiration Date; Are they Safe to use?

-You may have wondered whether or not drugs that have passed their expiration date are still save and effective to use.
+You may have wondered whether or not drugs that have passed their expiration date are still safe and effective to use.
 A recent article in The Medical Letter – Volume 51, December 14 2009 reports that Doctors are often asked by their patients if expired drugs can still be taken safely.
 The answer is entirely dependent on the circumstances of the drug; including what type of drug it is, how it has been stored over a long period of time, and the relative stability of the drug in its original sealed container.

-Is expired medication safe to use?
+Is the medication safe to use after the expiration date?

 Do expiration dates on drugs mean anything?